 World Sickle Cell Day- June 19

-The World Health Organization (2006) and the United Nations (2008) have recognized sickle cell disease (SCD) as a global public health priority and in order to raise awareness of the disease, designated the 19th day of June every year as World Sickle Cell Day (WSCD).
+The World Health Organization (2006) and the United Nations (2008) have recognized sickle cell disease as a global public health priority and in order to raise awareness of the disease, designated the 19th day of June every year as World Sickle Cell Day (WSCD).
 The World Health Organization (WHO) estimates that sickle-cell disease affects nearly 100 million people worldwide and over 300 000 children are born every year with the condition.

-Tragically, the majority of these individuals will die in childhood due to lack of basic care, and those who survive into adulthood too often face a life of chronic disability and premature death unless disease-modifying therapy can be provided.
+Tragically, the majority of these individuals will die in childhood due to a lack of basic care, and those who survive into adulthood too often face a life of chronic disability and premature death unless disease-modifying therapy can be provided.

 The Sickle Cell Awareness Group of Ontario recognizes Sickle Cell Disease as an increasingly important medical issue in the province.
-Out of the estimated 6000 Canadians affected by sickle cell disease, 3,3452 live in Ontario and over 65% of babies born with the disease nationally are born in the province of Ontario.
+Out of the estimated 6000 Canadians affected by sickle cell disease, 3,345 live in Ontario and over 65% of babies born with the disease nationally are born in the province of Ontario.
 While the possibility of a cure by gene therapy has continued to make headlines, the basic quality of care provided to sickle cell patients in Canada remains well below the standard of care recommended by experts in the field.

 Reducing Stigma and Discrimination: